Black Mirror: Critics' rankings

 Den of Geek included it as one of the 13 "Best Sci-Fi, Fantasy, and Horror Shows of the 2010s" and though Vanity Fair did not include it in their top 10, it listed the episode "White Bear" as one of 15 "honourable mentions".
 At the end of 2019 and 2020, a number of publications also created lists of the best television shows of the 21st century to date: readers of Digital Spy voted that Black Mirror was 13th-best, The Guardian included it in 23rd place and Deadline Hollywood reported that it was one of the 21 "most influential" programmes.
+In December 2023, Variety ranked Black Mirror 95th in its list of the 100 greatest TV shows of all time.

 Accolades

 In November 2012, Black Mirror won Best TV Movie/Miniseries at the International Emmy Awards.
 Bryce Dallas Howard received a Screen Actors Guild Award nomination for her performance in the episode "Nosedive".
 At the 69th Primetime Emmy Awards, Black Mirror received three nominations with two wins, including Outstanding Television Movie for "San Junipero".
 "USS Callister" received three Emmy Awards, including Outstanding Television Movie, and four Emmy nominations in 2018.
 Bandersnatch won two Emmys in 2019, including Outstanding Television Movie, making it the third consecutive win for Black Mirror in that category.